-- 30% of the options shall vest in and be exercisable from the date on which the grant of the options becomes unconditional on 16 October 2020; - 30% of the options shall vest in and be exercisable from the first anniversary of the grant date; and - 40% of the options shall vest in and be exercisable from the second anniversary of the grant date.

-The grant of the 20,000,000 options on 29 July 2020 was conditional upon the following: (a) the approval of the Shareholders at the extraordinary general meeting convened and held on 28 September 2020 for the grant of the 20,000,000 options to the grantee; (b) the grantee being a holder of at least 0.7% of the total number of Shares in issue as of the grant date, i.e. at least 3,500,000 Shares (500,000,000 Shares (being the total number of Shares in issue as at the grant date) x 0.7%); and (c) the Stock Exchange granting the approval for the listing of, and permission to deal in, the Shares that may be issued pursuant to the exercise of 14,400,000 of the total 20,000,000 options (which is in excess of the then existing Scheme Mandate Limit).
+- 30% of the options shall vest in and be exercisable from the date on which the grant of the options becomes unconditional on 16 October 2020; - 30% of the options shall vest in and be exercisable from the first anniversary of the grant date; and - 40% of the options shall vest in and be exercisable from the second anniversary of the grant date. - 2: The grant of the 20,000,000 options on 29 July 2020 was conditional upon the following: (a) the approval of the Shareholders at the extraordinary general meeting convened and held on 28 September 2020 for the grant of the 20,000,000 options to the grantee; (b) the grantee being a holder of at least 0.7% of the total number of Shares in issue as of the grant date, i.e. at least 3,500,000 Shares (500,000,000 Shares (being the total number of Shares in issue as at the grant date) x 0.7%); and (c) the Stock Exchange granting the approval for the listing of, and permission to deal in, the Shares that may be issued pursuant to the exercise of 14,400,000 of the total 20,000,000 options (which is in excess of the then existing Scheme Mandate Limit).
 The grant of the 20,000,000 options to the grantee on 29 July 2020 fulfilled the aforementioned conditions and became unconditional on 16 October 2020.
-Pursuant to the terms and conditions of the grant of the 20,000,000 options to the grantee, Dr. Lam Yat Ming, the grantee undertakes, amongst others, not to transfer or otherwise dispose of any Shares allotted to him pursuant to any exercise of the option at a price per Share which is lower than HK\$1.08, being the final price per Share offered under the initial public offering and Listing of the Company on 13 July 2018, during the period of 10 years from the initial grant date.
+Pursuant to the terms and conditions of the grant of the 20,000,000 options to the grantee, Dr. Lam Yat Ming, the grantee, undertakes, amongst others, not to transfer or otherwise dispose of any Shares allotted to him pursuant to any exercise of the option at a price per Share which is lower than HK\$1.08, being the final price per Share offered under the initial public offering and Listing of the Company on 13 July 2018, during the period of 10 years from the initial grant date.

-The employees of the Group includes employees working under employment contracts that are regarded as "continuous contracts" for the purposes of the Employment Ordinance (Chapter 57 of the Laws of Hong Kong).

-Dr. Lam Yat Ming was appointed by the Company as Strategic Development Consultant on 29 July 2020.
+- 3: The employees of the Group fall within the meaning of "employee participants" under Chapter 17 of Listing Rules and include employees working under employment contracts that are regarded as "continuous contracts" for the purposes of the Employment Ordinance (Chapter 57 of the Laws of Hong Kong).
+None of the options granted to any of such employee participants would result in the shares issued and to be issued in respect of all options granted to such person (excluding any options lapsed in accordance with the terms of the Post-IPO Share Option Scheme) in the 12-month period up to and including the date of such grant to represent in aggregate over 1% of the Shares in issue. - 4: Dr. Lam Yat Ming was appointed by the Company as Strategic Development Consultant on 29 July 2020.
 The terms of the 20,000,000 options granted to Dr. Lam are detailed in the announcement and circular of the Company dated 29 July 2020 and 7 September 2020 respectively.
 The rationale for and benefits of making the grant of options to Dr. Lam are set out in the circular of the Company dated 7 September 2020.
+Pursuant to the Post-IPO Share Option Scheme, the 20,000,000 options lapsed one month after the cessation of Dr. Lam's service at the Company during the year ended 31 July 2023.